 MAXIMISE DEDUCTIBLE SUPER CONTRIBUTIONS

-The concessional superannuation cap for 2019 is $25,000 for people of all ages up to the age of 65.
-Do not go over this limit or you will pay more tax!
-The non-concessional contributions cap for the 2017/18 has been reduced to $100,000 for people up to the age of 65.
-Individuals with total superannuation balance of more than $1.6 million are not eligible to make non-concessional contributions.
-If you’re not sure, you should seek or call a specialist with a discussion with your accountant or Super Fund support team.
+The concessional superannuation cap for next financial year is $27,500 for people of all ages up to the age of 66, but until 30/06/2021 it’s still $25,000 for this financial year.
+Do not go over this limit or you will pay more tax next year!
+The non-concessional contributions cap for 2021 is still $100,000 for people up to the age of 66.
+Individuals with a total superannuation balance of more than $1.7 million are not eligible to make non-concessional contributions.
+If you’re not sure, you should seek or call a specialist with a discussion with your financial planner or Super Fund support team.